 This residence permit is intended for academically qualified foreign persons.
-The EU Blue Card is granted on condition that the individual has a university degree as well as an employment contract that pays a gross salary of 49.600 EUR, or 38.688 EUR for highly qualified persons in occupations facing a shortage of skilled labour (e.g. natural scientists, mathematicians, engineers, academics and similar professionals in information and communications technology, as well as physicians).
+As of January 2017, the EU Blue Card is granted on condition that the individual has a university degree as well as an employment contract that pays an annual gross salary of 50.800 EUR or 39.624 EUR for highly qualified persons in occupations facing a shortage of skilled labour (e.g. natural scientists, mathematicians, engineers, academics and similar professionals in information and communications technology, as well as physicians).
 After 33 months, and provided that the employment contract is ongoing, holders of the EU Blue Card can be eligible for (indefinite) leave to remain.
 If language skills are proven to be at Level B1 then (indefinite) leave to remain can be granted after just 21 months.

 Foreigners may be granted a residence permit for research purposes if they have concluded an effective hosting agreement with a recognised research institution to conduct a research project.
 Research institutions are classified as "recognised" if they have successfully completed the relevant recognition procedure at the Federal Office for Migration and Refugees in Nuremberg.
 Doctoral students who are writing their dissertation as part of a research project can also be granted a residence permit under § 20 (cf. residence permit for the purpose of education, § 16).